 3. The Company shallnotappointorcontinue the employment of any person as ManagingDirector/Whole-time Director / Manager who has attained the age of seventy years.

-The Director KMP and Senior Management shall retire as per the applicable provisionsof the Companies Act 2013 and the prevailing policy of the Company.
-The Board will have thediscretion to retain the Director KMP Senior Management in the same position /remuneration or otherwise even after attaining the retirement age for the benefit of theCompany.
+The Director KMP and Senior Management shall retire as per the applicable provisionsof the Act and the prevailing internal policy of the Company.
+The Board will have thediscretion to retain the Director KMP Senior Management in the same attaining theretirement age for the benefit of the Company. position/

-1. The remuneration / compensation / commission etc. to Managerial Person KMP andSenior Management Personnel will be determined by the Committee and recommended to the Board for approval.
-The remuneration /compensation / commission etc. shall be subject tothe prior / post approval of theshareholders of the Company and Central Governmentwherever required.
+1. The remuneration / compensation / commission etc. to Managerial Person KMP andSenior by the Committee and recommended to the Board for approval.
+The remuneration /compensation / commission etc. shall be subject to the prior / post approval of theshareholders of the Company and such other approval wherever required.